lehmanju/nexmonrust/README.md

 # Nexmon and Rust

 Nexmon uses custom Makefiles for compiling and flashing patches.
 To integrate Rust code we have to modify some parts.
-From my understanding, the Nexmon Makefile first compiles C code to `.obj` files and then links them with the rest of the firmware.
+From my understanding, the Nexmon Makefile in each patch directory first compiles C code to `.obj` files and then links them with the rest of the firmware.
 Some helper files are generated along the way `.pre`, not sure what their purpose is.
 But we should be able to replace `gcc` with `rust` and generate object files manually for Rust.

 [This](https://users.rust-lang.org/t/how-create-obj-file-from-rust-code-without-core-panic/40441/16) thread should answer how to generate `.obj` from Rust.
 Several possibilities exist: